strategineer/personal-website/content/blog/2024-12-10/index.md

 I picked up Orbital because it's a small novel that I could knock out in a day and it came highly recommended.

 Samantha Harvey's Orbital reminds me a lot of [Jose Saramago's work](/authors/josé-saramago/) in form because Samantha Harvey doesn't use any punctuation marks for dialog making the prose feel stream of consciousness-y.
-This choice combined with good writing makes me feel that much more closer to the POV character's thoughts than I would be otherwise.
+This makes me feel closer to the POV character's thoughts than I would feel otherwise.

-Where Samantha Harvey's writing in Orbital differs from Saramago's in his work is in its content.
-Saramago is usually interested in making small changes to the way our world works and working out how those changes ripple out and affect people's lives while doing political/religious commentary throughout.
+Where Samantha Harvey's writing in Orbital differs from Saramago's is in its content.
+Saramago is tends to make small changes to the way our world works and then works out how those changes ripple out through people's lives on the page for our reading pleasure.s

-On the other hand, in Orbital, Samantha Harvey seems more interested in describing the world mostly as-it is (perhaps shifting the timeline forward a bit) and portraying multiple POVs to express the wide range of the human experience.
-Perhaps the world's got enough problems right now that there's no need to create new ones to then dissect on the page?
+On the other hand, in Orbital, Samantha Harvey seems more interested in describing the world as-it is (perhaps shifting the timeline forward a bit) and portraying multiple POVs to express the wide range of the human experience.

-The unprecedented natural disaster, a big AF typhoon caused by climate change, in Orbital feels more like something that's already happening to us today that we're actively suffering from rather than a maneuver Saramago would make like "everybody on the planet is becoming blind" as some kind of metaphor for political ideology / faith gone wrong (see {{< book_url "Blindness" >}}).
+The hurricane caused by climate change in Orbital feels more like something that's already happening to us today that we're actively suffering from rather than a maneuver Saramago would make like "everybody on the planet is becoming blind" as some kind of metaphor for political ideology / faith gone wrong (see {{< book_url "Blindness" >}}).

-In Orbital, Samantha Harvey doesn't appear to be as militantly atheist as Jose Saramago does in his work but the portrayal of Shaun makes me think that she is unlikely to be a believer.
+In Orbital, Samantha Harvey doesn't appear to be as militantly atheist as Jose Saramago does but the portrayal of Shaun makes me think that she problaby doesn't believe.

-I find it hard to believe (see what I did there?) that Shaun, as the only openly religious (Christian to be precise) astronaut on the crew, would go to space, watch as a typhoon rampages on the planet, killing uncountable numbers of people and, all of a sudden, start to subconsciously and consciously question his faith throughout all of the chapters dedicated to his POV.
+I find it hard to believe (see what I did there?) that Shaun, as the only openly religious (Christian to be precise) astronaut on the crew, would go to space, watch as a hurricane rampages on the planet, killing uncountable numbers of people and start to subconsciously and consciously question his faith throughout all of the chapters dedicated to his POV.

-That's his one character beat and I found it both hard to believe and a missed opportunity to portray a character who believes in a higher power in spite of their experience going space and gaining this new perspective on the planet and life as we know it.
+That's his main character beat.
+I found it both hard to believe and a missed opportunity to portray a character who believes in a higher power despite going to space.

 One could argue that this new perspective Shaun has on the world could have a profound impact on his belief in God.
 But given that Orbital presents us with the POVs of six astronauts, I find it a shame that the only openly religious one's only character arc is one of his faith being shaken to the core by the act of going to space.